arviz-devs/preliz/docs/examples/gallery/asymmetric_laplace.md

 :class: seealso

 **Related Distributions:**
-- [Laplace](laplace.md) - The Asymmetric Laplace distribution is a generalization of the Laplace distribution.
+- [Laplace](laplace.md) - The Asymmetric Laplace distribution is a generalization of the Laplace distribution, for the latter, the two scale parameters are equal.
 ```

 ## References